WHAT SHOULD I EXPECT FROM MY FIRST SESSION?

-WHAT IS YOUR COVID POLICY?
+WHAT ARE YOUR COVID POLICIES AND PRECAUTIONS?

-Anyone exhibiting COVID, cold, or flu symptoms will be asked to reschedule (this is for everyone's safety as it is usually counterproductive to receive bodywork even if you just have a cold).
+Anyone exhibiting COVID, cold, or flu symptoms will be asked to reschedule - this is for everyone's safety as it is usually counterproductive to receive bodywork even if you just have a cold

 CAN I USE INSURANCE?
 WHAT FORMS OF PAYMENT DO YOU ACCEPT?